WonyoungCho/LINUX/docs/basic_comm.md

 $ less +F myfile.txt
 ```

-Trun off the word-warp option is `-S`.
+In order to trun off the word-warp in less, the option is `-S`.
 ```
 $ less -S myfile.txt
 ```